vuoro/pelimanni/README.md

 6. 1–4 `GainNode`s.
 7. And lots of `setTargetAtTime` to manage the envelopes of each oscillator and filter.

-I've tried to avoid all object allocation when notes are scheduled or instruments are played, to minimise garbage collection pauses.
+I try to avoid object allocation as much as possible in the scheduler and instruments playing functions, to minimise garbage collection pauses.

+`scheduleMusic` has to loop through the `tracks` arrays a few times whenever it's called, which means very large sets of tracks might spend a fair amount of main thread CPU time.

 # Inspirations and resources that helped me figure all of this out